cosmolattice/cosmolatticeweb/source/docs/CL_News/CLnews.md

+---
+hide:
+  - toc
+---

 # $\mathcal{C}\mathtt{osmo}\mathcal{L}\mathtt{attice}$ News

 <!-- Chronological feed.
 Each entry keeps its original title, date line and
-     body verbatim; the 42px <span> pseudo-titles are now real headings (so they reach the page TOC and can be linked to), and the stacks of spacer <div>s and horizontal rules are replaced by one hairline between entries.
+     body verbatim; the 42px <span> pseudo-titles are now real headings (so they can be linked to), and the stacks of spacer <div>s and horizontal rules are replaced by one hairline between entries.
-     The cl-v2-release and cl-workshop-2026 ids are the targets of the site news bar (javascripts/news-bar.js) — do not rename them. -->
+     The cl-v2-release and cl-workshop-2026 ids are the targets of the site news bar (javascripts/news-bar.js) — do not rename them.
+     The TOC is hidden: with theme feature toc.integrate the headings would otherwise list every news entry in the left sidebar. -->

 <div class="cl-newsfeed-item" markdown="1">